jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/ResumeTailoring/resume-optimization-commands.md

 Sorts elements inside each bullet without sorting the bullets themselves.
 Only works for Skills/Professional Skills section.
 This command should output one artifact with the entire section.
 Remember to keep resume ATS compliance in mind.
+If more than one job title is provided, the command should sort the items within categories for all job titles jointly, i.e., generating a single Resume aimed for a single position that is a combination or an intermediate of all the job titles listed.

 Options:
 - `job_title:string` - Job title to tailor for.